 Faster JavaScript/TypeScript PR, COBOL analysis

-With SonarQube 9.7, we've extended analysis caching to COBOL and to JavaScript and TypeScript PRs for significant analysis speed improvements.
+With SonarQube Server 9.7, we've extended analysis caching to COBOL and to JavaScript and TypeScript PRs for significant analysis speed improvements.
 In both cases, only the changed files are parsed and modeled, and cached representations are used for unchanged files.
 That leads to an average 40% performance improvement for JavaScript PRs, with an up to 80% improvement on large projects.

 Developer Edition | Enterprise Edition | Data Center Edition